You must pay your PAYE bill to HM Revenue and Customs (HMRC) by:

 - Construction Industry Scheme (CIS) deductions

-You pay your Class 1A National Insurance bill separately.
+You pay your Class 1A National Insurance on work benefits that you give to your employees separately.

 PAYE Settlement Agreements are also paid separately.